-- 4.4.1 The benefits to be valued are the scheme benefits, but taking into account the following adjustments: - applying the compensation cap for members under normal pension age.
-Please note the cap does not apply in the case of ill health and survivors' benefits in payment at the relevant time; - reducing the benefits in respect of those members under normal pension age by 10%.
-As above, this does not apply in the case of ill health and survivors' benefits in payment at the relevant time; - disregarding any indexation applicable to benefits accrued before 6 April 1997; - allowing for indexation up to CPI but capped at 2.5% each year on benefits accrued from 6 April 1997, except for contributions that were converted to a wholly level pension through annuitisation in the scheme.
+- 4.4.1 The benefits to be valued are the scheme benefits, but taking into account the following adjustments: - if equalisation of scheme benefits in respect of GMPs has not been implemented by the relevant time, incorporating an interim allowance as set out in section 4.9 of this guidance; - reducing the benefits in respect of those members under normal pension age (other than ill health and survivors' benefits in payment at the relevant time) by ten per cent; - disregarding any indexation applicable to benefits accrued before 6 April 1997; - allowing for indexation up to CPI but capped at 2.5 per cent each year on benefits accrued from 6 April 1997, except for contributions that were converted to a wholly level pension through annuitisation in the scheme.
 Internal annuitisation is discussed further in section 4.12; and - allowing for death benefits consistent with those provided under PPF compensation.